 We welcome and value learner participation on the Department’s Equity Diversity and Inclusion Council.

-In alignment with local and national recommendations, the Department of Pediatrics is conducting virtual interviews for the 2021 application cycle.
+In alignment with local and national recommendations, the Department of Pediatrics is conducting virtual interviews for this application cycle.
 Our programs will not grant in-person interviews or visits to our sites in order to minimize the health risks of traveling during this coronavirus pandemic and to limit disadvantaging any applicant to our programs.

-Our programs recruiting for the 2021 application cycle are:
+Our programs recruiting for the current application cycle are:

 - Pediatric Residency Program